yaarilab/piglet_personal_Maccac_VDJbase_Processing_light_chain/README.md

-# VDJbase repertoire annotation and downstream analysis
+# VDJbase repertoire annotation and downstream analysis for the light chain R24 macaque sequences

-The pipeline performs anotation and downstrean analysis of AIRR-seq.
+The nextflow pipeline performs anotation and downstrean analysis of AIRR-seq.

 The pipeline can be devided into seven main componenet:

 **1. Initial repertoire alignment and annotation based reference set**

-> In this section, the repertoire sequences are annotated using IgBlast and MakeDb (presto) against the supplied reference set and collapse tham.
+> In this section, the repertoire sequences are annotated using IgBlast and MakeDb (chango) against the supplied reference set and collapse tham.

 **2. Undocumented allele inference**